tasmota/docs/docs/Displays.md

 and selecting GPIO Option A3 on any pin. the display is defined by a descriptor file which may be provided with 3 methods:

-1. a file which must be present in the flash file system ("dspdesc.txt"), prefered option
+1. a file which must be present in the flash file system ("dispdesc.txt"), prefered option
 2. a special section in scripter >d
 3. rule buffer 3
 4. a flash section in driver 17 (const char)